-If the following requirements are met with respect to a trust named as Beneficiary of the IRA, then the trust Beneficiaries (and not the trust itself) will be treated as designated Beneficiaries for purposes of determining the distribution period under Code Section 401(a)(9):

-- (a) The trust is valid under state law, or would be but for the fact that there is no corpus; - (b) The trust is irrevocable or will, by its terms, become irrevocable upon the death of the Participant; - (c) The Beneficiaries of the trust who are Beneficiaries with respect to the trust's interest in the IRA are identifiable from the trust instrument within the meaning of Section 1.401(a)(9)-4, Q&A-1 of the Income Tax Regulations; - (d) The Participant or the Trustee has provided to the Custodian either:

-(i) A copy of the trust instrument, and agrees that if the trust instrument is amended at any time in the future, the Participant will, within a reasonable time, provide to the Custodian a copy of each such amendment, or - (ii) the following documentation: - (A) a list of all trust Beneficiaries (including contingent and remainder Beneficiaries with a description of the conditions of their entitlement) for purposes of Code Section 401(a)(9); (B) a certification, to the best of the Participant's knowledge, that (A) is correct and complete, and that the requirements of 4.5 (a), (b), and (c) are satisfied; and - (C) an agreement that, if the trust instrument is amended at any time in the future, the Participant will, within a reasonable time, provide to the Custodian corrected certifications to the extent that the amendment changes any information previously certified; and agreement to provide a copy of the trust instrument to the Custodian upon demand. - (iii) The documents described in (i) and (ii) above may be provided by the Participant or by the Trustee of the trust at any time starting with the date on which the trust is designated as a Beneficiary, but not later than October 31 of the year following the year of Participant's death.
-However, if the sole Beneficiary of the trust is the Participant's spouse and the spouse is more than ten years younger than Participant, the documents described in (i) and (ii) above must be provided to the Custodian no later than the earlier of (A) the Participant's required beginning date or (B) October 31 of the year following the year of the Participant's death.
+- 1.401(a)(9)-9 of the Income Tax Regulations.
+If distributions are being made to a surviving spouse as the sole designated Beneficiary, such spouse's remaining life expectancy for a year is the number in the Single Life Table corresponding to such spouse's age in the year.
+In all other cases, remaining life expectancy for a year is the number in the Single Life Table corresponding to the Beneficiary's age in the year in which distributions must begin under paragraph (a)(i) or (ii) above, as applicable, and reduced by one for each subsequent year. (v) The required minimum distributions payable to a designated Beneficiary from this IRA may be withdrawn from another IRA the Beneficiary holds from the same decedent in accordance with Q&A-9 of Section 1.408-8 of the Income Tax Regulations. - (vi) Trust as Beneficiary.
+If the following requirements are met with respect to a trust named as Beneficiary of the Roth IRA, then the trust Beneficiaries (and not the trust itself) will be treated as designated Beneficiaries for purposes of determining the distribution period under Code Section 401(a)(9): (A) The trust is valid under state law, or would be but for the fact that there is no corpus. - (B) The trust is irrevocable or will, by its terms, become irrevocable upon the death of the Participant. - (C) The Beneficiaries of the trust who are Beneficiaries with respect to the trust's interest in the Roth IRA are identifiable from the trust instrument within the meaning of Section 1.401(a)(9)-4, Q&A-1 of the Income Tax Regulations. - (D) The Participant or the Trustee has provided to the Custodian either: - (I) A copy of the trust instrument, and agrees that if the trust instrument is amended at any time in the future, the Participant will, within a reasonable time, provide to the Custodian a copy of each such amendment, or - (II) The following documentation: - (aa) A list of all trust Beneficiaries (including contingent and remainder Beneficiaries with a description of the conditions on their entitlement) for purposes of Code Section 401(a)(9). (bb) A certification, to the best of the Participant's knowledge, that (aa) is correct and complete, and that the requirements of (v)(A), (v)(B), and (v)(C) are satisfied. - (cc) Agreement that, if the trust instrument is amended at any time in the future, the Participant will, within a reasonable time, provide to the Custodian corrected certifications to the extent that the amendment changes any information previously certified; and agreement to provide a copy of the trust instrument to the Custodian upon demand. - (III) The documents described in (I) and (II) above may be provided by the Participant or by the Trustee of the trust at any time starting with the date on which the trust is designated as a Beneficiary, but not later than October 31 of the year following the year of the Participant's death. - (b) Surviving Spouse's Elections.
+If the sole designated Beneficiary is the Participant's surviving spouse, such surviving spouse may, instead of the elections under (a) above, elect to treat the decedent's Roth IRA as the surviving spouse's own Roth IRA.
+This election will be deemed to have been made if such surviving spouse makes a rollover contribution to or from the Roth IRA, or fails to elect a method of distribution within the time periods allowed by subparagraphs (a)(i) and (ii) above.